graefchen/y/docs/readme.md

 The idea behind y is to create an toy array programminh language and then extend it into a _real_ programming language.

+## purpose of this document

+> [!NOTE]
+> While _y_ will be written in C and will be (for now) only be supported by me only in C, the purpose of this document
+> will try to guide the language implementation to help create new implemantations of y in other programming languages.
+> Furthermore this document shall be used to terminate ambiguity and describe corner cases and how you shall deal when
+> specific corner cases occur.

 ## base ideas

 - like APl, J, K, BQN, UIUA